This section includes links to additional sources of data and information.

 Massachusetts Libraries offers over 60 unique online digital collections and catalogs through their Virtual Catalog.

-We are fortunate to have the MetroWest Health Foundation here in our region, an independent health philanthropy focused on improving the health status of the community, its individuals, and families.
+We are fortunate to have the MetroWest Health Foundation here in our region, an independent health philanthropy organization focused on improving the health status of the community, its individuals, and families.
 They offer a variety of local resources:

 The MetroWest Economic Research Center at Framingham State University offers a variety of publications related to economic conditions in MetroWest and other regions across the Commonwealth.

 A variety of resources on demographic and economic data are also offered by the 495/MetroWest Partnership.

 Communities across the world use community indicator projects like Impact MetroWest measure the health of their communities.
 While programs differ in design, they have a common element: the use of community data to understand and address critical issues.
 The Community Indicators Consortium provides general information about community indicators and communities using this approach.
 Vital Signs is a community Indicators program used by many localities in Canada.
 Other projects include: